 1. Usernames, Dates, and Time ins to show customized greetings

-Most marketing tools, such as OptinMonster, will enable you to create a general welcome message (which is good but not great).
+Most marketing tools, such as OptinMonster, will enable you to create a general welcome message (good but not great).
 But if using a tool like Growmatik, all of these parameters can be set in the plugin.

-You can use variables to make messages such as “Howdy, Tony!” or “Good evening, Joe!’’ using the personalizer tool.
+Using the personalizer tool, you can use variables to make messages such as “Howdy, Tony!” or “Good evening, Joe!’’.
 Growmatik can automatically place “Tony” and “Good afternoon” based on customer information.

-Let’s say that you want to create a welcome message for potential leads that incorporates a visitor’s name.
+Let’s say you want to create a welcome message for potential leads incorporating a visitor’s name.
 By using Growmatik, you can set the condition as ‘All leads’ and input the ‘Personalize page’ as the action.

 Once in the personalizer tool, you can place the welcome message (such as “Daytime, FirstName!”) within your hero section.
 ‘Daytime’ and ‘FirstName’ will then function as the dynamic placeholder for the daytime and name of your potential lead.

 2. Send out Welcome Emails to Leads or New Customers

 To kick off the customer journey, it’s always a good idea to send a welcome email to a new subscriber.